guoting1220/bay-sharing/README.md

-# Sharely
+# Bay Sharing

-Sharely is a single page application providing a platform where the users can share their items with other people or families in the Bay Area.
+Bay Sharing is a single page application providing a platform where the users can share their items with other people or families in the Bay Area.

 ### Deployed App Link:
 https://baysharing.surge.sh/